 Ngāti Rārua and Te Ᾱtiawa manawhenua ki Motueka have an entrepreneurial legacy which continues on today with the NRAIT commercial division, the Koru Investment Group.
-Headed by our chief operating officer John Charleton, the commercial team is tasked with managing and growing the Trust’s commercial assets and identifying new opportunities.
+The commercial team is tasked with managing and growing the Trust’s commercial assets and identifying new opportunities.
 The management and the growth of our assets ensures that our second division, Te Whanake, maintains and builds momentum and we can continue to provide a platform for our whānau to achieve their aspirations.

 To find out more visit owner benefits